redFrik/supercolliderStandaloneBBBheadless/README.md

 NOTE: also install a working jackd.
 See [jackd](#jackd) below.

-NOTE: to avoid audio dropouts on the BBB under **Jessie** make sure you are running at 1GHz.
+NOTE: to avoid audio dropouts on the BBB make sure you are running at 1GHz.
 The following command will change the governor from *ondemand* to *performance*.

 * `sudo cpufreq-set -g performance`